Keywords

 Participants: Avner Bar-Hen, Slim Ben Amor, Rihab Bennour, Hadrien Clarke, Liliana Cucu-Grosjean, Evariste Ntaryamira, Kevin Zagalo, Yves Sorel, Marwan Wehaiba El Khazen.

 Our results are obtained while studying open-source programs of the autopilot PX4 designed to control a wide range of air, land, sea and underwater drones, we identify the existence of execution modes, as well as strong dependencies with respect to the execution environment.
 Previously, we have underlined the existence of execution modes.
-In Figure 5 the graph on the left (top side) reveals three main execution modes, while the dependencies graph underlines the existence of correlations between the execution times at t, respectively, at t+1.
+In Figure 5 the graph on the left (top side) reveals three main execution modes, while the dependencies graph underlines the existence of correlations between the execution times at , respectively, at .

 More precisely, the studied programs are executed on a standard Pixhawk drone board based on a predictable single core processor ARM Cortex-M4 and during the CEOS project we have transformed this set of programs into a set of dependent tasks that satisfies real-time constraints, leading to a new version of PX4, called PX4-RT.
 As usual, the set of dependent real-time tasks is defined by a data dependency graph.
 An interested reader may refer to Figure 6 which details real-time tasks corresponding to the various functions of the autopilot: sensors processing, Kalman filter (EKF2) estimating position and attitude, position control, attitude control, navigator for long term navigation, commander for modes control, actuators (electric motors) processing.
 This PX4-RT version is available on the Gitlab website of our team.